sami-chaaban/alphascreen/README.md

 **```--exhaustive```**

 Run every protein in column A against every protein in column B, instead of just row by row.
+This is useful when you want to run everything in a list of proteins against each other.
+In this case, create a table with two columns both containing the list of proteins, and use the *--exhaustive* option.
+Any duplicate pairs will be removed during parsing.

 **```--dimerize```** *```uniprot-id```* or *```uniprot-ids.txt```*

-Uniprot ID to dimerize.
+Uniprot ID to dimerize (i.e. homodimerize).
 Alternatively, provide a text file (.txt) with a single column list of uniprot IDs to dimerize.

 **```--dimerize_all```**